OSGeo/ogc-cite-runner/src/cite_runner/templates/test-suite-result.md

 {%- if result.passed %}
 - **🏅 Test suite has passed!**

+  This means that teamengine reported that all core conformance classes have passed.

 {%- else %}
 - **❌ Test suite has failed**
 {%- endif %}